4M01/blog1/content/post/groovy/Groovy-Read-Json-file-using-JSONSlurper.md

 ---
 # Groovy Tutorial : Read JSON file in a Groovy using JSON Slurper
 ---
-TLDR : I have also created [video](https://youtu.be/s87UbU8z6bg) around this functionality. if you are not into reading and like video, plese check it out.
+**TLDR** : I have also created [video](https://youtu.be/s87UbU8z6bg) around this functionality. if you are not into reading and like video, plese check it out.

 After going through this post, you will understand how to convert json to groovy object using [JSONSlurper.](http://docs.groovy-lang.org/2.4.0/html/gapi/groovy/json/JsonSlurper.html)

+## Why Groovy in API testing
 Understanding [Groovy](https://groovy-lang.org/) is important as it is used in different API testing clients like [JMeter](https://jmeter.apache.org/), [SoapUI](https://www.soapui.org/) and [Katalon](https://docs.katalon.com/katalon-studio/docs/create_first_api_test_katalon_studio.html#step-5-add-an-existing-request-to-a-test-case)